thecosmicslug/rtl_fm_streamer_openwrt/README.md

 ### Building for OpenWRT
 ---------------------------
-First we need to setup the OpenWRT build system, these are the basic steps to build your own OpenWrt images/packages:
+First we need to setup the OpenWRT build system, these are the basic steps to build your own OpenWrt images/packages.

-Install the build prerequisites (Ubuntu 24.04)
+Install the build prerequisites: (Ubuntu 24.04)

     sudo apt update
     sudo apt install build-essential clang flex bison g++ gawk \